ahmed9378/CarParkServer/README.md

-Hi, this is the backend assignment/challenge for fun
+Hi, this is a simple backend server assignment/challenge for fun

 ## Introduction